RyosukeMiyahara/programming-recipe/recipes/concatenate_string_literal/java/en/README.md

-Concatenate string literals (string enclised in double quotes).
+Concatenate string literals (string enclosed in double quotes).
 To concatenate strings simply, use + operator.
 Since Java8, join method is added to String class, to concatenate strings with delimiter easily.
 However, if string is concatenated several times, + operator may affect performance.